ZzRanger/COVID_Project/README.md

 ## Acknowledgements

-Special thanks to Dr. Yusuf Uddin and Mr. Arnan Arefeen from UMKC for their suggestions and feedback for this project.
+Special thanks to Dr. Yusuf Uddin and Mr. Adnan Arefeen from UMKC for their suggestions and feedback for this project.